krakend/krakend-documentation/features/security.md

 KrakenD follow the OWASP's recommendations by adding a frame-breaking strategy.

-You can add a `X-Frame-Options` header with the value of `DENY` (default behaviour) or even set your custom value.
+You can add an `X-Frame-Options` header with the value of `DENY` (default behavior) or even set your custom value.

-Check the [OWASP Clickjaking cheat sheet](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet#X-Frame-Options_Header_Types) for more details about the header and its recommended values.
+Check the [OWASP Clickjacking cheat sheet](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet#X-Frame-Options_Header_Types) for more details about the header and its recommended values.

 ## MIME-Sniffing prevention